-To fill the top of the sales funnel with prospects looking to locate in Greater Richmond, GRP marketed the region in a variety of ways - digital advertising, media relations, social media, newsletters and content marketing.
-Continuing into this year's omnichannel efforts, the Virginia Public Relations Awards recognized GRP with a Merit award for its overall strategy.

-Key audiences of corporate executives in targeted industries were engaged as well as the site location consultants who advise them on roughly half of all projects.
+To fill the top of the sales funnel with prospects looking to locate in Greater Richmond, GRP marketed the region in a variety of ways digital advertising, media relations, social media, newsletters and content marketing.
+Continuing into this year's omnichannel efforts, the Virginia Public Relations Awards recognized GRP with a Merit Key audiences of corporate executives in targeted location consultants who advise them on roughly half of all projects.
 As a result, a third-party survey found that consideration of Greater Richmond by both audiences increased year-over-year.
-From a long-term perspective, marketing efforts have significantly helped Greater Richmond's perception among both key audiences.
+From a long-term perspective, marketing efforts have Advertising efforts were launched toward corporate executives in targeted industries also issuing a retargeting program with Area with LinkedIn and Google Ads campaigns while Development magazine.
+Email lead generation was 73k Sessions on GRPVA.com.